iamaldren/iamaldren.github.io/gatsby/contents/basepages/about/index.md

 I am trying to build knowledge in other languages (Python, Go, Javascript) to broaden my skillsets.

 Personally, I do love to travel a lot and see the world.
 I was also a dancer, but due to lack of time and platform I was not able to pursue this talent of mine.
-I do like to read during my free time, and anything cosmic tickels my fancy (Who doesn't?
+I do like to read during my free time, and anything cosmic tickles my fancy (Who doesn't?
 Blackholes are one interesting behemoths!).

 Also, I am casual gamer who loves RPG a lot.